wp-plugins/twitterfontana-widget/readme.txt

 == Installation ==

-You can use one of the both method :
+You can use one of the following methods:

 **Installation via your Wordpress website**